 tlie s. border of the town, where it drops down abruptly about 200 ft.
 The land slopes from the

-e. and w.
+center downward to the e. and w.
 The streams are small and generally flow in deep channels.

 The surface is smooth, except along the. courses of the streams, and is nearly all arable.
 The soil